 The US is supposed to be the land of opportunity.
 This column presents evidence that is better thought of as the ‘lands of opportunity’.
 Economic mobility varies dramatically across US cities.
 Some have upward-income mobility comparable to the most mobile countries in the world.
 Others have rates below that of any developed country.
 These geographical differences are correlated with five factors: segregation, income inequality, local school quality, social capital, and family structure.

-Alberto Alesina, Ekaterina Zhuravskaya 15 September 2008
+Alberto Alesina, Ekaterina Zhuravskaya, Monday, September 15, 2008

 Research on a large new dataset suggests that regional segregation within a country is associated with worse government – even after controlling for reverse causality.

-Antonio Cabrales, Yves Zenou 26 March 2008
+Antonio Cabrales, Yves Zenou, Wednesday, March 26, 2008

 Producing research is an increasingly collaborative and social effort.
 This column summarises a model of production that may explain how academic researchers find co-authors – and segregate amongst themselves.